nextinterfaces/next/README.md

 * [Download](http://nextinterfaces.com/download) `next-xx.zip` file
 * Add the attached `hello-next` project to Eclipse.
 Eclipse should automatically discover it as a GWT project.
-* From Eclipse /Run /Run As Web Application.
+* From Eclipse /Run /Run As Web Application
+* You should see a demo running similar to [next-demo](http://nextinterfaces.com/demo)

-* Alternatively, you can also copy `hello-next/war/WEB-INF/next.jar` file to your GWT project and add it to your classpath.
+* Alternatively, you can copy `hello-next/war/WEB-INF/next.jar` file to your GWT project
+* Add it to your `classpath`
+* Add `next.css` and `next/images` to your project root.
+* And those are all the required libraries to get you started

 Hello World in 30 seconds:
 --------------------------